How to scan a QR code on your Android (no apps required)

 Use your Android’s camera app

 Your Android phone’s camera likely has the ability to scan QR codes without the use of a third-party app.
-Here’s how:
+(PssT!
+This also works on Apple’s iPhone.)

 - Open your camera app, point it at a QR code and hold steady for a few seconds.